rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-ruby.md

 exist already.
 The message content is a byte array, so you can encode whatever you like there.

-Lastly, we close the connection;
+Lastly, we close the connection:

 <pre class="lang-ruby">
 connection.close